 PTSD Traditional Treatments

-Traditional therapy for post traumatic stress disorder includes psychotherapy (“talk therapy”).
+Traditional therapy for post-traumatic stress disorder includes psychotherapy (“talk therapy”).
 Cognitive behavioral therapy (CBT), with aspects such as exposure therapy, cognitive restructuring, and stress inoculation training can be helpful.
-Patients can learn to face and control their fears, make sense of thetraumatic memories, learn how to cope with guilt or shame, and reduce anxiety.
+Patients can learn to face and control their fears, make sense of the traumatic memories, learn how to cope with guilt or shame, and reduce anxiety.
 They can also develop skills in controlling anger and relaxation, and change their diet, exercise, and sleep habits.
 Antidepressants, such as Zoloft and Paxil, may be used for people with PTSD.
-They do, however, carry side effects, such as nausea, headache, sleep interference, sexual problems, and agitation.
+These medications do, however, carry side effects, such as nausea, headache, sleep interference, sexual problems, and agitation.
 Sometimes, especially in adolescents and young adults, antidepressants can increase suicidal thoughts.4

-There may be some complementary and alternative treatments (CAM) for PTSD, such as natural products, mind-body medicine, manipulative and body-based therapy, whole medical systems (such as Eastern medicine), and additional alternative practices.
-Acupuncture, meditation, massage, and relaxation techniques could all benefit patients with PTSD.5 Some may also wish to incorporate therapy dogs, art and music therapy, and outdoor retreats.
-Alternatives can be combined with traditional therapies.6 Some herbal and homeopathic supplements may reduce stress and anxiety.7 For patients with physical pain, such as soldiers, chiropractic care may be beneficial.
+There may be some complementary and alternative medicine (CAM) treatments for PTSD, such as natural products, mind-body medicine, manipulative and body-based therapy, whole medical systems (such as Eastern medicine), and additional alternative practices.
+Acupuncture, meditation, massage, and relaxation techniques could all benefit patients with PTSD.6 Some may also wish to incorporate therapy dogs, art and music therapy, and outdoor retreats.
+Alternatives can be combined with traditional therapies.7 Some herbal and homeopathic supplements may reduce stress and anxiety.8 For patients with physical pain, such as soldiers, chiropractic care may be beneficial.
 There is a link between back pain and PTSD, and chiropractors are trained in relieving these issues.
-Chronic pain can deplete “psychological reserves”.8 Massage could also help reduce stress and increase serotonin.
+Chronic pain can deplete “psychological reserves”.9 Massage could also help reduce stress and increase serotonin.
 Bodywork, such as massage or Reiki, may reduce physical pain as well.10